Crystal Blue Persuasion: Appearances in popular culture

 "Crystal Blue Persuasion" has been used in numerous media and entertainment properties, both onscreen and off.

 "Crystal Blue Persuasion" has appeared in the films A Walk on the Moon (1999), The Secret Life of Girls (1999), Zodiac (2007), The Nanny Diaries (2007), and the TV show How to Make it in America (2010).
-The song is also featured in the movie The Expendables 2 (2012), while Barney (Sylvester Stallone) is flying his plane.
-The song was played during the pool scene in the TV movie Growing Up Brady, and was in the pilot episode of The Wonder Years.
+The song is also featured in the film The Expendables 2 (2012), while Barney (Sylvester Stallone) is flying his plane.
+It was played during the pool scene in Growing Up Brady (2000) and was in the pilot episode of The Wonder Years.

-The song is referenced in Marvel Comics' Fantastic Four Annual (Vol. 1, #21) from 1988.
-The name references the character in the book, Crystalia Amaquelin, the blue area of the moon where part of the story takes place, and the plotline which is formed around coercing Crystal to return to the Inhumans.
+The song is referenced in Marvel Comics' Fantastic Four Annual (Vol. 1, No. 21) from 1988.
+The name references the character in the book, Crystalia Amaquelin, the Blue Area of the Moon where part of the story takes place, and the comic's plot of coercing Crystal to return to the Inhumans.